Descendants of the Celebrated John Bunyan

 REFERENCES:

-• Arnold, Clive (2020), The Bunyan Family Tree, Pilgrim House Elstow, 1 p.
-This pedigree is the one supported by the Moot Hall (Meeting Hall) Museum in Elstow, the birth place and home of John Bunyan.
+Arnold, Clive (2025), The Bunyan Family Tree, Pilgrim House Elstow, 1 p. --- This online pedigree is the one supported by the Moot Hall (Meeting Hall) Museum in Elstow, the birth place and home of John Bunyan.
 Part of the mission of the museum is preservation of the buildings, artifacts and letters associated with John Bunyan.

 Clive Arnold is the curator for the Moot Hall (Meeting Hall) Museum in Elstow, and he has researched and published the most comprehensive (to date) version of the Bunyan family tree.
 He also helps "people, who think they may be related to the Elstow Bunyans, to check their genealogy.
-Unfortunately, there is much incorrect data about this family on genealogy websites, which misleads many into thinking they are Bunyan's descendants.
-Sadly, we have yet to find a verifiable living descendant of the Elstow Bunyans."
+Unfortunately, there is much incorrect data about this family on genealogy websites, which misleads many into thinking they are Bunyan's descendants" (from the 2020 version of Clive's website).

-• Rev. John Brown (1830-1922) was pastor of Bunyan's Chapel in Bedford for some 30 years.
-He had a Doctorate in Divinity from the University of Yale and was a noted scholar and theologian who wrote many books on church history.
-Given that he lived most of his life in Bedford and had acccess to many of the primary sources on John Bunyan's life, Brown's biography of Bunyan, and his observations on the claims of would-be descendants of Bunyan, must be considered the definitive work on the subject.
-Although there are documented descendants of John Bunyan with the surname Brown, Reverand Brown was not one of them, and he never claimed such.
+Rev. John Brown (1830-1922) was pastor of Bunyan's Chapel in Bedford for some 30 years.
+He had a Doctorate in Divinity from the University of Yale, and he was a noted scholar and theologian, who wrote many books on church history.
+Given that he lived most of his life in Bedford, and had acccess to many of the primary sources on John Bunyan's life, Brown's biography of Bunyan, and his observations on the claims of would-be descendants of Bunyan, must be considered the definitive work on the subject.
+Although there are descendants of John Bunyan with the surname Brown, Reverand Brown was not one of them, and he never claimed such.
+The documented descendants of John Bunyan that Brown (1885, p.
+409) did identify are members of a branch of the Benbrook family in the United States that is made up of descendants of Sarah Brown (1786-1868) and Stephen Benbrook (1781-1847).

 Pamela in an email of 6/17/2019 writes, "The identity of Elizabeth Bithray is uncertain, but she is the only lady of that name in our records who was a widow in 1735, so she could very possibly be Elizabeth Knight who married Thomas Bithrey (1st cousin of Charles) in 1727, and gave birth to 3 sons, before she was widowed in 1731.
 Both her father & father-in-law were landed gentry and she herself is mentioned often in our records (as Elizabeth Bithray, widow) appertaining to land ownership throughout her long life (she died in 1799 aged 91).
 It would appear that at some stage she had a controlling interest in Fishers and leased it to Charles, as he is regularly referred to in records as "Charles Bithrey of Carlton Fishers, gentleman".
 Of course, as he died in 1784, long before Elizabeth, he never did attain ownership, but his second wife, Frances, did."

-• Wholesome Words (website), Christian Biography Resources - John Bunyan, a nice list of biographies on Bunyan that are available on the Wholesome Words website.
+Wholesome Words (website), Christian Biography Resources - John Bunyan, a nice list of biographies on Bunyan that are available on the Wholesome Words website.
+Last accessed on 18 Nov 2025.